A Complete Guide to Getting Around Europe

 Getting around Europe is easy.
 The question is: Planes, trains or buses?
 Find out the best transportation means for your Euro Trip.

-With all possible landscapes, no less than fifty countries and even more cultures, Europe can’t be described in one mere sentence.
-Europe may be the second-smallest continent—only Australia is smaller—but it is arguably the most diverse of them all.
-Home to approximately 740 million people, it’s also quite populated.
-It is, in fact, the third-most populous continent.
+With its diverse array of landscapes, no fewer than fifty countries, and an even greater number of cultures, Europe truly defies a simple description.
+While it may be the second-smallest continent, surpassed in size only by Australia, it’s arguably the most culturally and geographically diverse of them all.
+Home to approximately 740 million people, it’s also quite densely populated, ranking as the third-most populous continent.

-From Ancient Greece and Imperial Rome to the Vikings and the Renaissance, Europe’s historical wealth is mind-boggling.
-And there are so many cultures and countries, it’s almost overwhelming.
-Home to the world’s smallest country (the Vatican) and the largest (Russia), Europe is a continent of extremes.
-Its landscapes vary from the arid Mediterranean and the plains of northwestern Europe to the towering Alps and the epic fjords of Norway.
+From the ancient civilisations of Greece and the Roman Empire to the age of the Vikings and the Renaissance, Europe’s historical richness is simply staggering.
+The sheer number of cultures and countries can feel almost overwhelming.
+As the location of both the world’s smallest country (the Vatican City) and the largest (Russia), Europe is a continent of remarkable contrasts.
+Its landscapes range dramatically, from the dry Mediterranean climate and the expansive plains of northwestern Europe to the majestic Alps and the breathtaking fjords of Norway.

 Also Read: 15 Experiences Every Traveller Should Have in Europe